|

 The 80s, 90s and 2000s: A new era for counterfeiters

-Back then, wine bottles were not as protected as they are nowadays, and thus, it was easier for counterfeiters to replicate and duplicate bottles, capsules, labels and even corks.
+Back then, wine bottles were not as protected as they are nowadays, and thus, it was easier for counterfeiters to replicate and duplicate bottles, capsules, labels, and even corks.
 Technologies such as micro-etchings, glass and laser engraving, and other methods of engraving, printing or embossing of serial numbers on the bottle, capsule, label or cork, as well as the use of holograms, invisible ink, special papers and even specific glues, were not as numerous, available and accessible as today and thus were only used by a minority.

-Therefore, Rudy was not the first wine fraudster and counterfeiter and won't be the last.
+Therefore, Rudy was not the first wine fraudster and counterfeiter, and surely won't be the last.
 Who knows?
 He might do it again after his release from prison in 2022.
 However, on a positive note, his arrest and sentence to 10 years in prison had the merit to open the eyes of the producers, wine merchants and auctioneers to acting and finding solutions to prevent fakes and counterfeits from being sold, especially at auctions, were provenance is not always clear or known.

-Counterfeited bottles in auctions
+Counterfeit bottles in auctions

 Consequently, some of these bottles and cases may have been bought directly via producers providing them with small allocations and/or official wine merchants, then left in ideal conditions in a cellar until they are sold in auctions.
-These are fine and may not present much of an issue regarding authentication, provenance and conditions, especially if the seller kept the receipt and/or other proof of the provenance.
+These are fine and may not present much of an issue regarding authentication, provenance, and conditions, especially if the seller kept the receipt and/or other proof of the provenance.

 However, what about the bottles and cases bought through previous auctions that may have belonged to several owners and may have been around the world a few times?